 The Court of Appeal has issued a decision on shareholder minority oppression, emphasising that oppression actions only apply where a wrong has been caused to a minority shareholder in their personal capacity, as opposed to a wrong to the company.

 Australian Grape and Wine In.
-V Consorzio di Tutella della Denominazione di Origine Controllata Prosecco [2021] SGIPOS 4
+V Consorzio di Tutela della Denominazione di Origine Controllata Prosecco [2021] SGIPOS 4

 The Intellectual Property Office of Singapore (IPOS) has ruled on an opposition against the registration of “Prosecco” as a geographical indication in respect of wines.
 IPOS found that the opposition has failed in both of its attempted grounds.